gvwilson/thirdbit/fiction/fall-behind/index.md

 A single square light panel set into the ceiling.
 A small window with a view of a brown brick wall.
-Nothing she could use as a weapon, nothing she could hurt himself with.
+Nothing she could use as a weapon, nothing she could hurt herself with.
 For one fleeting moment she wondered if it was some kind of VR game, but the faint smell of antiseptic and despair washed away the last effects of whatever drug she had been given.